Yields

 Breading the devils

 1. Divide the mixture into 60 g portions and flatten across your palm.
-Place half an egg on it, flat side down.
-Now, mould keema around the egg.
+Place half a boiled egg on it, flat side down.
+Now, mould keema around the boiled egg.
 Egg devils should ideally be oval, egg-shaped.
 So try and maintain that shape throughout this stage.

 2. For breading, in three separate dishes, take breadcrumbs, plain flour (maida), and beaten eggs.
 Season each of them with some salt.